biowaffeln/msc-19-showcase/README.md

 </div>
 ```

-If you try to simply `git push origin master` it will prompt you to create a fork instead.
+If you try to simply `git push origin main` it will prompt you to create a fork instead.
 Do so.

 Stage a pull request and I'll merge it.